shakhesierfan/Verification-and-Synthesis-of-DTCBFs/README.md

 S = { x \in R^4 | θ^2 + ω^2 <= (pi/4)^2 }

-Our goal is to **synthesize DTCBF and a corresponding control policy** for the discretized cart-pole system.
+Our goal is to **synthesize a DTCBF and a corresponding control policy** for the discretized cart-pole system.
 As a cross-check, we then verify whether the synthesized DTCBF is valid through the verification algrotihm.

 ---